cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

     resource-consumer   Deployment/resource-consumer   54%/5%    1         10        4          4m49s
     ```

 In our example, there are now a total of 4 replicas.
 You may see many more resource-consumer pods being instantiated, but stuck in Pending State.
-This is because of the initial requested cpu of the pod (0.5 core)
-which cannot be allocated, because we only have 2 CPU cores to share among all pods.
+This is because of the initial requested cpu of the pod (0.5 core) cannot be allocated, because we only have 2 CPU cores to share amongst all pods.

-1. Finally lets clean up this example
+4. Finally lets clean up this example

     ```
     kubectl delete hpa resource-consumer